 Peer assessment application

-In peer assessment Required badges are first determined that the reviewer has to have so that s/he can act as a reviewer for this particular badge application.
-The required badges can consist of one or more badges and it’s also possible to determine a minimum number of badges (Minimum number of badges required).
+In peer assessment, Required badges are first determined that the reviewer has to have so that s/he can act as a reviewer for this particular badge application.
+The required badges can consist of one or more badges, and it’s also possible to determine a minimum number of badges (Minimum number of badges required).

 How many peer assessments are needed to approve or reject the badge application is determined in the Minimum number of reviews section.
-The reviews are counted as they arrive and the option first with enough votes wins.
+The reviews are counted as they arrive, and the option with enough votes first wins.